Autism is a difference in some people’s brains which makes them see the world a little differently.

 This means they can communicate with, interact with and understand other people and the world around them differently to people who do not have autism.

 We are all unique with our own abilities and things we find difficult.
-People with autism are the same and each child’s experience of autism is unique.
+This is true for people with autism too and each child’s experience of autism is different.

 How can I help a friend or classmate who has autism?